jupyterlab/jupyterlab-commenting/README.md

 This repository is in active development, and we welcome collaboration.
 For development guidance, please consult the [development guide](./docs/development.md).

-If you have ideas or questions, feel free to open an issue, or, if you feel like getting your hands dirty, feel free to consult the project [roadmap](./ROADMAP.md) and/or tackle an existing issue by contributing a pull request.
+If you have ideas or questions, feel free to open an issue, or, if you feel like getting your hands dirty, feel free to consult the project [roadmap](./ROADMAP.md) or tackle an existing issue by contributing a pull request.

 We try to keep the current issues relevant and matched to relevant milestones.